-Average insurance rates for a Chrysler Sebring are $902 a year for full coverage.
-Comprehensive costs on average $132 a year, collision costs $170, and liability insurance costs $442.
-A liability-only policy costs as little as $496 a year, with high-risk insurance costing around $1,940.
-Teen drivers receive the highest rates at $3,708 a year or more.
+The average insurance prices for a Chrysler Sebring are $902 every 12 months for full coverage insurance.
+Comprehensive insurance costs approximately $132 each year, collision costs $170, and liability is $442.
+Buying just liability costs around $496 a year, with insurance for high-risk drivers costing $1,940 or more.
+Teenage drivers cost the most to insure at $3,708 a year or more.

 Average premium for full coverage: $902

-Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
-Rates are averaged for all states and Sebring trim levels.
+Price estimates include $500 policy deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 states and Sebring models.